+44 (0)113 218 1010

 Bishop’s letter is dated 18 July, but the red stamp on the envelope, dated 26 September, indicates that it was received by Nelson over two months later.
 (Photograph by Olivia Wyatt)

-In this context, then, the gift of a green turtle can also be seen as a calculated act of professional point-scoring.
-It is unknown whether Lord Harewood or Nelson acknowledged their extravagant gifts, though it is certain they would have been gladly received.
+In this context, then, the gift of a green turtle can also be seen as a calculated act of flattery and professional point-scoring.
+It is unknown whether Lord Harewood or Nelson acknowledged their extravagant gifts, though it is certain they were gladly received.

 Recovering Identity in Harewood’s West Indian Archive